CMR Scaling Law: Predicting Critical Mixture Ratios for Continual Pre-training of Language Models: Conclusion

 \section{Conclusion}

 In this work, we investigated the scaling behavior of LLMs under Continual Pre-Training (CPT) to address the limitations of domain-specific performance.
 We provided a clear definition of Critical Mixture Ratio (CMR) for optimizing the mixture ratio of general and domain-specific data.
 Our experiments revealed a power-law relationship between loss, mixture ratio, and training data size, allowing us to predict the CMR efficiently.
-These findings offer practical guidelines for optimizing LLM training, ensuring both general and domain-specific performance while minimizing resource consumption.
-Furthermore, our study highlights the importance of understanding CPT process and scaling laws, paving the way for future research in this area to enhance LLM capabilities in specialized fields.
+These findings may offer practical guidelines for optimizing LLM training, helping to balance general and domain-specific performance while minimizing resource consumption.
+Additionally, our study suggests that understanding the CPT process and scaling laws could be valuable for future research aimed at enhancing LLM capabilities in specialized fields.